burymyname/SimpleNES/README.md

 $ cmake -DCMAKE_BUILD_TYPE=Release ..
 $ make -j4    #Replace 4 with however many cores you have to spare
 ```
-Maybe need install SFML lib
+Maybe you need install SFML lib first

-For mac
+- For mac
 ```
 brew install SFML
 ```

-For Linux
+- For Linux
 ```
 sudo apt-get install libsfml-dev
 ```